Ottawa not ready for climate change: report | KitchenerPost.ca

-OTTAWA — Canada's environment commissioner says the federal government is nowhere near ready for the massive storms and more frequent floods and fires expected to result from climate change.
+OTTAWA — The federal government is nowhere near ready for the massive storms and more frequent floods and fires that are expected to result from climate change, warns Canada's environment commissioner.

-In her autumn annual reports, Julie Gelfand asked whether Ottawa is prepared to protect more than $66 billion in federal assets like bridges, roads and airports and continue to provide services when fires, floods and extreme storms hit hard.
+In her autumn annual reports, Julie Gelfand asked whether Ottawa will be able to protect more than $66 billion in federal assets like bridges, roads and airports, while also continuing to provide services, when fires, floods and extreme storms hit hard.

-"The government has come up short," Gelfand said, in a video statement released with the reports this morning.
+"The federal government is not prepared to deal with the impacts of climate change that we are all feeling right now," Gelfand told a news conference Tuesday.

-Only five of the 19 departments she looked have even figured out where the risks are from climate change, let alone developed plans to deal with them.
+A lack of federal preparation is her "biggest concern" coming out of the latest round of audits, she said: only five of the 19 departments she looked at have even figured out where the risks are from climate change, let alone how best to deal with them.

-Natural Resources Canada, for example, has identified risks to forestry and mining from severe forest fires and flooding, while Transport Canada has identified risks to ports from rising sea levels or storm surges.

-These departments have done some work to mitigate the risks they identified, including engineers assessing three northern airports for vulnerabilities and researching how to ensure railways can operate more reliably in extreme cold.
+She said Transport Canada was the gold standard in both assessing risk and preparing to mitigate for it, including concerns about ports being affected by rising sea levels, and railways impacted by extreme cold or thawing permafrost.

-The other 14 departments all indicated it would be nice to have such risks identified but haven't done anything about it, which means Ottawa doesn't even come close to having a full picture of the threats climate change poses to its assets and activities.
+The other 14 departments, including National Defence and Infrastructure Canada, all indicated it would be nice to have such risks identified but haven't done anything about it — meaning Ottawa doesn't come close to having a full picture of the threats climate change poses to its assets and activities.

 Gelfand was also critical of the government for repeatedly promising to cut emissions, but never actually doing so.

-Canada has made four international commitments to cut greenhouse gases since 1991 and has never come close to meeting a single one, she said.
+Since 1992, Canada has developed multiple plans to cut emissions and made four international targets to do so but has never come close to meeting a single one, she said.
+In fact, emissions have gone up more than 15 per cent since then.

 In 2012, Canada committed to the Copenhagen Accord, aiming to get to 620 million tonnes by 2020.
 Three years later Canada abandoned that target and is now aiming under the Paris Accord to get to 523 million tonnes by 2030.